The 10 Most Common Types of Cancer in the United States

 Some of the most exciting developments in treatment include the recognition that not all breast cancers are the same.
-“There are many different subtypes, and the more we know about an individual breast cancer, the more tailored our treatment can be,” Dr. Margolies says.
+“There are many different subtypes, and the more we know about individual breast cancer, the more tailored our treatment can be,” Dr. Margolies says.
 Tailored treatments tend to have fewer side effects than other therapies because they zero in on specific cancer cells instead of launching a broader attack on all cells.

 This brutal disease is the leading cause of cancer death in men and women.
-In 2018, there will be about 234,030 new cases of lung cancer diagnosed in the United States, and 154,050 people will die from this disease, according to the American Cancer Society.
+In 2020, there will be about 228,820 new cases of lung cancer diagnosed in the United States, and 135,720 people will die from this disease, according to the American Cancer Society.
 The single biggest risk factor is no surprise, so don’t smoke—and if you do, quit by whatever means necessary.

 Lung cancer screening remains extremely underutilized, says Nicholas Rohs, MD, a hematologist/oncologist at Mount Sinai Hospital in New York City.
 Low-dose CT scans can identify lung cancer when it’s in its most treatable forms.
 Screening doesn’t make sense for everyone, but for those at high risk it saves lives, he says.
-“If you are aged 55 to 80 and have smoked a pack or day for 30 years and you get screened, you are 20 percent less likely to die from lung cancer.
+“If you are aged 55 to 80 and have smoked a pack or day for 30 years and you get screened, you are 20 percent less likely to die from lung cancer.”
 Talk to your doctor to see if this type of screening is right for you.

 It’s a whole new day when it comes to treating and beating lung cancer, he says.
 “Genomics has revolutionized the face of lung cancer.
 We can now subtype lung cancers and choose treatments based on specific characteristics of the tumor,” he explains.
 “Targeted therapies are oral, well-tolerated startlingly effective.”
-Here are 11 things about lung cancer doctors wish you knew.

 Due to an uptick in colon cancers seen in young people, the screening guidelines have changed.
 The American Cancer Society now recommends that people at average risk of colorectal cancer start regular screening at age 45.
 Colorectal cancer often starts as a polyp inside the colon or rectum; finding and removing these polyps can prevent colorectal cancer.
 (Yes, at-home colon screening kits are a thing.)
 Talk to your doctor about when and how you should be screened for colon cancer